-This elective focuses on the development of knowledge and skills in designing and manufacturing practical solutions to identified needs.
+This elective focuses on the development of knowledge and skills in designing and manufacturing practical solutions to identify needs.
 Students follow the Design Process to investigate, design, produce, and evaluate solutions to design problems.
-They learn about design and are introduced to design briefs.
 They work with a variety of materials to create and design a clock of their own expression.
 They study materials and apply this knowledge to their work as they create their practical work.
 They use a range of drawing techniques and are introduced to a mix of basic hand tools and equipment.
-They develop their production skills while observing safe working procedure.
+They develop their production skills while observing safe working procedures.